Pelosi, Schumer to huddle with Biden on voting legislation

 Pelosi has said it will also address the new laws adopted in GOP states that make the administration of elections more partisan.
 Democrats believe those effort could make it easier for Republicans to discount vote tallies and overturn election results.

+One big questions is whether a revised bill will include a photo ID requirement to vote, an issue Republicans have bludgeoned Democrats over.

+Many Democrats oppose voter ID laws and the initial bill would have curbed strict voter ID standards.
+But Manchin has said he favors having some form of national voter ID law, including a requirement where voters could show a utility bill or another identifying document to vote.

-Separately, Democrats are expected to unveil the John Lewis Voting Advancement Act as early as next week.
+Separately, Democrats are expected to unveil the John Lewis Voting Rights Advancement Act as early as next week.

 They’ve held a marathon series of low-key “field hearings” to prepare for votes on the bill, which were intended to build a rationale for the measure that could help it withstand a court challenge.

-The bill would allow the Department of Justice to once again police changes to voting rules in places with a history of electoral discrimination against minorities, a practice the Supreme Court put on hold in 2013.
+The bill would allow the Department of Justice to once again police changes to voting rules in places with a history of electoral discrimination against minorities, a practice known as “preclearance” that the Supreme Court put on hold in 2013.

 Recognizing the inevitability of a court challenge, Pelosi said Democrats were looking to make it “ironclad constitutionally.”